DoSomethingArchive/gambit-content/documentation/endpoints/chatbot.md

 Name | Type | Description
 --- | --- | ---
 `bot_type` | `string` | Type of bot to chat with if not CampaignBot, our default.
 Possible values: `donorschoosebot`, `slothbot`
-`campaign` | `integer` | If set, Gambit starts a CampaignBot conversation for given DS Campaign for the incoming request's User
 `start` | `boolean` | If set, the bot will begin a new DonorsChoose conversation if `bot_type=donorschoose`.
 Default: `false`

 **Input**